-In a group that features Euro 2020 betting favourites England, the importance of this clash between Croatia and the Czech Republic in Glasgow on June 19 will not be lost on the two teams.
+Analysing Croatia vs Czech Republic predictions, currently favouring the former at 1.95, it is worth to point out that in a group which features Euro 2020 betting favourites, England, the importance of this clash between Croatia and the Czech Republic in Glasgow on June 18 will not be lost on the two teams.

 Indeed, it is this game more than any other that is likely to shape how Group D pans out.